-The Czech Republic’s industrial production declined for the second straight month in September, albeit at a slower rate, figures from the Czech Statistical Office (CZSO) show.
+The Czech Republicʼs industrial production decreased at a softer pace in September, data from the Czech Statistical Office (CZSO) showed on Friday.

-Manufacturing output fell 0.4% annually in September.
-Mining and quarrying output decreased by 9.6% and that of electricity, gas, steam and air conditioning fell 1%.
+Manufacturing output declined 0.5% yearly in September.
+Mining and quarrying output decreased 19.6% and electricity, gas, steam and air conditioning fell 7.5%.